You are here

 Explore these ways to tour the nation’s capital that are sure to make your kid smile.

 One of the great reasons to visit DC with children is the number of activities that are either affordable or completely free.
 Most are easily accessible, especially if you plan ahead.
 Here are some edutainment activities guaranteed to leave an indelible impression on both you and your child.
-And if you're looking for even more fun, get up to 47% off on popular paid attractions with the Go Washington, DC Explorer Pass.
+And if you're looking for even more fun things to do, you can save big on popular paid attractions with Washington, DC’s best city and attraction passes.